 The GLNetTest supports Data testing from the mobile device including the following tests, TCP, UDP, HTTP, VoIP, FTP, DNS, SMS, and Video Simulation.
 In addition, the GL VQuad™ application supports fully automated testing of the Video and Data test solutions using the VQuad™ scripting.

 GL also supports manual and automated mobile Voice Testing using NetTest VQT app (supported on rooted Android devices), within the network, which includes features to place and receive calls over the network along with Play and Record voice over the established call.

-Results include Video MOS, Audio MOS, and A/V MOS along with a variety of analytical metrics and quality metrics.
-All the video/audio test results and events can be automatically sent to the Central Database.
+The results include Video MOS, Audio MOS, and A/V MOS along with a variety of analytical metrics and quality metrics.
+All the video/audio test results and events can be automatically sent to the central database.
 Using WebViewer™, query and display these results, statistics, status, and even plot Pass/Fail results directly on Google Maps.

 Other associated applications (Voice Quality, Data tests, Echo and Delay tests, Fax tests, VBA) also works simultaneously with VQuad™ to provide "end-to-end assessment" with additional test and measuring capabilities.

 - Automated Voice Quality of Mobile Radio and Wireless Devices (Wi-Fi, WiMax, Bluetooth®, 3G, 4G, VoLTE)

 - Supports Android, Windows, and Linux video end client devices

 - Supports both manual and automated (scripted) video testing within VQuad™

 - Unlimited test plans configurations with Codec, Frame Rate, Bandwidth, Latency, GoP (Group of Pictures) Structure and Video Resolution